To help diagnose appendicitis, your doctor will likely take a history of your signs and symptoms and examine your abdomen.

 - Get up and move when you're ready.
 Start slowly and increase your activity as you feel up to it.
 Start with short walks.

 - Sleep when tired.
-As your body heals, you may find you feel sleepier than usual.
+As your body heals, you may find that you feel sleepier than usual.
 Take it easy and rest when you need to.

 - Discuss returning to work or school with your doctor.
 You can return to work when you feel up to it.
 Children may be able to return to school less than a week after surgery.
 They should wait two to four weeks to resume strenuous activity, such as gym classes or sports.